KennyLoRI/pubMedNLP/README.md

    ```bash
    pip install .
    ```

+   The used BleuRT model can be found [here](https://storage.googleapis.com/bleurt-oss-21/BLEURT-20-D12.zip).
+Place it under `pubMedNLP/kedronlp/scripts/evaluation`.

    - Download the abstract based ChromaDB store (folder called `chroma_store_abstracts`) from [here](https://drive.google.com/drive/folders/1-6FxGDDKGD-sMwT2Pax7VVMLzuZUH0DG).
 The paragraph based vector database has do be created, it did not fit into the google drive link anymore.
 Please follow the steps above in '**Loading embeddings to the vector database ChromaDB**' for paragraph based embeddings.
 This should create the paragraph based ChromaDB store called `chroma_store_paragraphs`.
    Go to `kedronlp/scripts/evaluation`.
    ```bash